sts10/sts10.github.io/_posts/2018-01-05-switching-to-linux.markdown

 One of the first things I did on Ubuntu was to create a spreadsheet using [LibreOffice](https://www.libreoffice.org/)-- the free version of Microsoft Office included with Ubuntu 16.04.
 I called the first column "Task name" and a second labeled "Result" and slowly went down the list.

 The tl;dr here is that Linux _can_ handle most of my common tasks.
-I really only have two major hang ups at this point: I can't run iMessage, and I still haven't gotten HBO Go to work (Netflix is fine, and Hulu works in Chrome).
+I really only have two major hang ups at this point: I can't run iMessage, and while Hulu works in Chrome, I still haven't gotten HBO Go to work.
+But this isn't a big deal because, since I pay for HBO through my Hulu account, I can watch HBO content through [Hulu's beta site](https://beta.hulu.com).

 <!-- On the 12th, tangentially relatedly, I pushed [a blog post about some privacy and security measures I had taken recently](https://sts10.github.io/2016/11/12/some-privacy-and-security-measures.html) -->